tap349/tap349.github.io/_posts/2019-04-08-appsignal-notes.md

 1. <https://docs.appsignal.com/elixir/instrumentation/tagging.html>
 3. <https://hexdocs.pm/appsignal/Appsignal.Transaction.html#set_sample_data/2>

-it's possible to add sample data (aka metadata) for the current transaction (obviously it must have been started beforehand).
+it's possible to set sample data (aka metadata) for the current transaction (obviously it must have been started beforehand).

+some metadata can be added by AppSignal package automatically - say, request params when handling request. in other cases we can set sample data manually with `Appsignal.Transaction.set_sample_data/2` helper function.

-sample data can be set with `Appsignal.Transaction.set_sample_data/2` under different keys.
+sample data can be set under different keys - the name of the key matters as it determines the way sample data is displayed in AppSignal UI.

 ### `params` key

-in theory any key can be used but it's better to use `params` key - in this case AppSignal will show supplied payload in dedicated `Parameters` section (the same key and section must be used for controller request params - avoid using `params` key when handling a request through a controller action since custom metadata may override existing one set by AppSignal package).
+when using `params`, key AppSignal will show supplied payload in dedicated `Parameters` section (the same key and section must be used for controller request params - avoid using `params` key when handling request through a controller action because custom metadata may override existing one set by AppSignal package).

-note that `params` key is also special in that `send_params` option is checked before setting sample data under this key:
+`params` key is also special in that `send_params` option is checked before setting sample data under this key:

 ```elixir
 # https://github.com/appsignal/appsignal-elixir/blob/master/lib/appsignal/transaction.ex#L263